 In bones, phosphate and calcium form hydroxyapatite crystals and the remaining phosphate appears as amorphous calcium phosphate

 The concentration decreases as the kids grow.
-In adults, normal range is 2.5–4.5 mg/dL.
+In adults, the normal range is 2.5–4.5 mg/dL.

 This leads to